 Smaller litters tend to have larger babies, and larger litters naturally result in smaller pups.
 This is because there’s less room for the babies to grow inside their mom.

 This does not generally impact a guinea pig’s adult size, however.
 Given proper care and nutrition, they will catch up in size quickly and grow to an average adult size.

 Birth to 8 Weeks

 From birth, baby guinea pigs will gain 30-50 grams per week until they hit 8 weeks old.
 They grow incredibly fast at this stage, usually doubling in size between birth and 8 weeks.
 By 2 months old, baby guinea pigs are generally about 6-8″ long and weigh approximately 180-240 grams.

 From 8 to 16 weeks old, guinea pigs are still in the middle of a rapid growth spurt.
 However, it slows down a bit compared to the first 8 weeks of life.
 By 16 weeks old, young guinea pigs will be close to their adult length.
 By this age, baby guinea pigs are typically around 8-10 inches in length and weigh between 360 and 480 grams.

 6 Months Old

-By 6 months, guinea pigs are finished the majority of their growing.
+By 6 months, guinea pigs are finished with the majority of their growth.
 They may grow slightly bigger, but only marginally.
 They will, however, continue to fill out and gain weight over the next several months.
 By 6 months, they should move to adult food and grass hays, such as orchard or timothy hay.
 Avoid alfalfa hay with guinea pigs older than 6 months.

 1 Year Old